 '''

 Console(config)#interface ethernet 1/1

 Console(config-if)#ipv6 mld max-groups 10

 Console(config-if)#

 '''

 ipv6 mld max-groups This command sets the MLD throttling action for an interface on the switch.
+Use the action no form of the command to set the action to the default.

 ipv6 mld max-groups action {deny | replace}